DavidCWebs/bitcoin-notes/transactions/pay-to-script-hash.md

 * `<scriptPubKey>`: The spending conditions, containing the (usually hashed) public key.
 * `<scriptSig>`: Contains a signature that unlocks the `<scriptPubKey>`.

 In a Pay-To-Script-Hash (P2SH) transaction, the conditions to redeem the transaction are encoded in the `<scriptSig>` rather than in the `<scriptPubKey>`.

-The conditions required to spend the UTXO is shifted to the receiver of the funds (i.e. the _input_ in the spending transaction.
+In this way, the conditions required to spend the UTXO are shifted to the receiver of the funds (i.e. the _input_ in the spending transaction).

 Locking Steps
 -------------